FLIGHT TRAINING

 We charge $130 per hour for backcountry flight instruction – both air and ground.
 We offer day rates as well.

-We understand the desire to get your money's worth when you visit, but there is a diminishing return doing this kind of flight training.
-We find that two or three flights of one to one-and-a-half hours each is a good estimate for most people.
+We understand the desire to get your money’s worth when you visit, but there is a diminishing return doing this kind of flight training.
+We find that two or at most three flights of one to one-and-a-half hours each is a good estimate for most people.

 Sorry, we don’t do that kind of training.
 See FAQ item one.